 Find the cause

-Diagnose systematically.
-Use logs, contracts and traceable tests.
+Diagnose it systematically.
+Use logs, contracts, and traceable tests.

 Start with the contract.
-Look for exact contractual obligations
+Look for exact obligations.

 - Search for text like: “Provider shall not use Customer Data for model training” or “Provider may use aggregated data for model improvement.”

-- Note any clauses that create exceptions.
+- Look for exceptions.
 Commercial carve-outs often hide in renewals.

 - Section 4.2: Provider shall not use Customer Data for model training without prior written consent.

-If that clause exists but incidents show training-related blocks, the root cause could be:
+If that clause exists but incidents still show training-related blocks, the root cause could be:

-- Entitlement mismatch: contract says no training, but account flags permit training.
+- Entitlement mismatch: the contract says no training, but account flags permit training.

-- Interpretation gap: vendor considers aggregated telemetry outside “Customer Data”.
+- Interpretation gap: the vendor treats aggregated telemetry as outside “Customer Data”.

 Run technical diagnostics